cass-kul/cass-kul.github.io/_exercises/advanced-c-asm.md

     struct person John;
     John.age = 42;
     John.name = "John";
+    // ...
 }
 ```

-You can refer to the variables inside the struct using the `.` operator.
+You can refer to the variables inside the struct with the `.` operator.
 These values
 are going to be placed in consecutive memory by the compiler, but sometimes the compiler
 leaves some empty space between the different fields (e.g., for optimization reasons).
 This is called
 **padding**.